American Government

 - Investigation: Till We Have Suffrage: The Movement, Part 2

-- Desegregating Education
+- Desegregating Public Higher Education

 - Investigation: Supreme Court Stories: Brown v.
 Board, Part 1